-MOS 3360A/B is the pre-requisite for this course.
-It is the student's responsibility for ensuring that course prerequisites have been completed successfully or special permission from the Dean obtained.
-According to Senate regulation: "Unless you have either the requisites for this course or written special permission from your Dean to enroll in it, you may be removed from this course and it will be deleted from your record.
+Prerequisites: Business 2257 and enrolment in the BMOS program or Major in Finance (Please Note: Unless you have the prerequisites for this course, you may be removed from this course and it will be deleted from your record.
 This decision may not be appealed.
-You will receive no adjustment to your fees in the event that you are dropped from a course for failing to have necessary pre-requisites.
+You will receive no adjustment to your fees in the event that you are dropped from a course for failing to have the necessary prerequisites.